Financial-Times/content-tree/SPEC.md

 ## Containers

 A Container is a node which houses a distinct block of editorial content.
 These will typically have children containing any number of component nodes.
-They are can be published and validated as independent fields in the Content API.
+They can be published and validated as independent fields in the Content API.

 Examples: `body`, `topper`